Purpose-built for sleep and circadian science

 Who is CircadiaLog designed for?

-Sleep and circadian rhythm researchers running studies, from single-site student projects to multi-centre international collaborations.
-If your protocol involves sleep diaries, shift logging, EMA, or light exposure tracking, CircadiaLog is built for your workflow.
+Sleep and circadian researchers at every stage of their career.
+It supports everything from single-site student projects to complex multi-centre international collaborations.
+If your study protocol involves sleep diaries or any other data captured by this platform, CircadiaLog is built for your specific workflow.

 Is CircadiaLog available now?